-(iv) A major dedicated European facility for analysis and curation, particularly for sample return missions.
-Samples returned from, e.g., Mars need to be quarantined until their biological nature and safety has been determined.
-A thorough discussion of these factors and risks is presented in the 18328/04 ESA Report, reference CR(P4481).
-Given the precious nature of such samples, it is essential that the most upto-date analytical techniques are available in the facility.
-Coordination on a European scale is vital to the success of the facility.
+(d) a major dedicated European facility for analysis and curation, particularly for sample return missions.
+Samples returned from e.g. Mars need to be quarantined until their biological nature and safety has been determined.
+A thorough discussion of these factors and risks is presented in 18328/04 ESA Report reference CR(P4481).
+Given the precious nature of such samples, it is essential that the most up-to-date analytical techniques are available in the Facility.
+Coordination on a European scale is vital to the success of the Facility.